 Coastal zamia

-Coastal zamia belongs to an ancient plant group that has existed on earth for 300 million years.
-They were already present when the oldest dinosaurs roamed the planet 200 million years ago.
-The plant resembles a palm, but it has no flowers and is more closely related to the conifers.
+Coastal zamia belongs to an ancient group of plants that has existed on Earth for around 300 million years and was already present long before the first dinosaurs appeared about 230 million years ago.

-Cycads are dioecious, meaning that the individual plants are either male or female.
-The coastal zamia plant in the greenhouse is a female and, since we do not have a male plant, it cannot produce seeds.
-This may be a good thing since the seeds smell strongly of butyric acid – much like smelly feet!
+Cycads are either male or female plants.
+The coastal zamia in the greenhouses is a female plant, but since we do not have a male plant, it cannot produce seeds.
+And that may be just as well, because the seeds have a strong smell of butyric acid – a bit like sour feet!

-There are approximately 120 species of cycads on earth.
-Most grow in the tropics, and many are endangered in the wild.
+There are around 250 species of cycads worldwide.
+Most grow in tropical regions, and many are today threatened with extinction in the wild.

 Facts: